thanos-io/thanos/docs/components/store.md

                                  current time, such as -1d or 2h45m.
 Valid duration units are ms, s, m, h, d, w, y.
       --selector-label=<name>="<value>" ...
-                                 Store Gateway selector labels that will be exposed in info endpoint (repeated).
+                                 Query selector labels that will be exposed in info endpoint (repeated).

 ```